glozow/bitcoin-notes/transaction-lifecycle.md

 ### Conclusion

-At the end of a transaction's lifecycle, it has deleted and added UTXOs to the network state, added an entry to the blockchain, and faciliated a transfer of value between two Bitcoin users anywhere in the world.
-Its outputs can be used to fund other transactions, and those transactions will fund other transactions, and so on.
+At the end of a transaction's lifecycle, it has deleted and added UTXOs to the network state, added an entry to the blockchain, and facilitated a transfer of value between two Bitcoin users anywhere in the world.

+It has been represented in many forms: a raw hex string, a series of TCP packets, a wallet's probable payment, and a collection of spent and added coins in the coins cache.

+In its journey, the transaction (and you, the reader!) swam through the mempool, zipped around the p2p network, and found a home in the block database of thousands of Bitcoin nodes.
+FIXME WHY IS THIS SO CHEESEY